ashtonesawyer/secdevops/hw4/hw4.md

 ```

 might need to change server ips on pf.conf since they're given dynamically
 -> if can't ssh into nobles, check this first

 for some reason pkg installation doesn't work on the first ansible run but
 works on the second. annoying, but oh well

+difference between shell and command sucks... shell works how I want it to

+split site.yaml into two files because starting the firewall means that ansible
+doesn't actually complete task because ssh session gets messed up. so run
+bastion.yaml first and then handle the two ubuntu vms

+pyenv just isnt happening, that can be set up after ansible

+colorls isn't installing dependencies properly? manual install and then it works

 # Services
 Now that the VMs are created and running, it's time to set up some more